Short-Tailed Opossum vs Silkie Guinea Pig: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Short-Tailed Opossum and Silkie Guinea Pig.
 Short-Tailed Opossum requires moderate levels of exercise and engagement, while Silkie Guinea Pig needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because activity levels match, daily time is similar, and other factors become the deciding criteria.
 Short-Tailed Opossum owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Silkie Guinea Pig.
 Under-exercised small animals of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Short-Tailed Opossum and Silkie Guinea Pig.
 Short-Tailed Opossum has moderate grooming needs, while Silkie Guinea Pig requires moderate maintenance.
 Professional grooming costs reflect these differences: Short-Tailed Opossum owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Silkie Guinea Pig.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these small animals.

 Best for Low-Maintenance Owners